BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 * [Semantic Conventions for Cloud Events](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/cloudevents/README.md)
 * [Trace Context](https://w3c.github.io/trace-context/)

-The Semantic Conventions for Messaging Systems provides a common way to pass context information between services.
-The Semantic Conventions for Cloud Events provides a common way to pass context information between services.
-The W3C  Trace Context standard provides a common way to propogate context information between services.
-Cloud Events uses the W3C Trace Context standard to propogate it's context.
+The Semantic Conventions for Messaging Systems provides a common way to propogate context between services: the Semantic Conventions for Messaging Systems provide a common way to describe spans and attributes in messaging systems; the W3C  Trace Context standard provides a common way to propogate context information between services; the Cloud Events Semantic Conventions uses the W3C Trace Context standard to propogate their context and add additional attributes to the Messaging approach.

-All of these standards are designed to work together to provide a common way to pass context information between services.
-For Brighter to participate well in an OTel ecosystem we need to support these standards.

-The [worked example](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/examples/MicroserviceExample) for RabbitMQ is a good starting point.
+The [worked example](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/examples/MicroserviceExample) for RabbitMQ is a good starting point for understanding OTel in a messaging context.

 #### Semantic Conventions for Brighter

-In addition, we would need to think about semantic conventions for Brighter itself.
+We would want to define semantic conventions for Brighter itself.

 Brighter can operate both as a Command Processor and Dispatcher.